SenpaiHunters/SpotOn/README.md

 ***

 # Note
-Remember, if anything it too much you can always remove it, rainbow controls not your fancy?
+Remember, if anything it too much you can always remove it, rainbow controls are not your fancy?
 Remove them, dislike rounded albums? remove that too.
 It's all up to you, if you wish for help on removing something feel free to reach out!!

 # What does SpotOn look like?